Huntthee/Disc-bot/README.md

 - [The Chuck Norris API](https://api.chucknorris.io/)
 - [Inspirational Quotes API](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373)
 - [The Discord.js Guide](https://discordjs.guide) has been incredibly useful in helping set up dynamic commands.
-- And of course [Stackoverflow](https://stackoverflow.com/) for all those tricky bits
+- [Stackoverflow](https://stackoverflow.com/) for all those tricky bits
 - [This freeCodeCamp tutorial](https://www.freecodecamp.org/news/how-to-create-a-music-bot-using-discord-js-4436f5f3f0f8/) for our music features.
 - [This Video from Codecamp on YouTube](https://www.youtube.com/watch?v=8o25pRbXdFw) Helped me get the basic code structure down which I have since been able to build off of.
 - [Heroku Dev Center](https://devcenter.heroku.com/) To figure out getting the bot hosted.
-- [This Youtube Video by codelyon](https://www.youtube.com/watch?v=riyHsgI2IDs) A more advanced music bot to implement for Rob Otto!
+- [This Youtube Video by codelyon](https://www.youtube.com/watch?v=riyHsgI2IDs) A more advanced music bot hacked up and customized for Rob Otto!
+- [Open Trivia Database](https://opentdb.com/) for the Trivia API.
-- And of course, Thank Google.
+- And of course, Thank [Google](https://www.google.com).